Reading

 - Genghis Khan and the Making of the Modern World by Jack Weatherford

 - Mortality by Christopher Hitchens – Hitchens on dying, as he died.
 Great writing, great anecdote on how he learned to write like he spoke.
-Ends with the notes for articles he died before finishing – giving further insight into his writing process.
+Ends with the notes for articles he died before finishing, showing his writing process a bit.

 - Gratitude by Oliver Sacks - reflection on life as he died